 Bonnie & Clyde and the boys are proud member of the Vintage Hot Rod Association, the VHRA in England and the Roadster Club Scandinavia, the RCS in Sweden and the American Hot Rod Foundation in the USA.

 Below you find videos and hundreds of pictures documenting the history of both Hot Rods and the boys today’s adventures tour.

-is a 1922 Ford T-Roadster, sitting on a Model A frame with a Model A rear end.
-He is powered by a 1938 / 21 stud Ford flathead V8.
-Rebuilt with GEM 8:1 compression cylinder heads, Harmon & Collins” magneto, 97big Stromberg carburettor and a 3 speed transmission.
-Front hydraulic brakes from a 1938 Ford truck and rear mechanical brakes.
+is a 1922 Ford T-Roadster, sitting on a Model A frame with a Model A rear end and he is powered by a 1938 / 21 stud Ford flathead V8.
+We rebuild him lately with GEM 8:1 compression cylinder heads, Harmon & Collins” magneto, 97big Stromberg carburettor and a 3 speed transmission.
+Further, front hydraulic brakes from a 1938 Ford truck and rear mechanical brakes.
 Same as our “4Banger”, he was built in a very traditional way, in terms of technic and design, fitted with custom-made “flip” track nose, inspired by a vintage Steyr.
 Well, as “Bonnie”, he is also from Kansas in the US.
-Back then the previous owner, Jason “Bugsy” Wolcott shared following with me; The body is an original, dirt track body from the late 1940’s and was raced in Northern California back in the days.
+Back then the previous owner, Jason “Bugsy” Wolcott shared following with us; The body is an original, dirt track body from the late 1940’s and was raced in Northern California back in the days.
 At one point, it is to believe he was built as a centre seater drag race car.
 The roadster ran already at “The Race of Gentlemen” (TROG) some years ago and was bought as a roller from Pete Flaven, a well-known Hot Rod builder from Boston, USA.
 Also, “Clyde” participated already at the famous Hot Rod Hill Climb in Colorado,USA.
-Just as “Bonnie”, he received the before mentioned upgrades once he arrived to Spain, to become part of the “Bonnie & Clyde Vintage Hot Rod Racing” team.
+Just as “Bonnie”, he received the before mentioned major upgrades once he arrived to Spain, to become part of the “Bonnie & Clyde Vintage Hot Rod Racing” team.